danaredena/TextDocumentClassifier/README.md

 A text document classifier using Naive Bayes that tells the topic that the text document is most likely to be under to among the 20 topics.
+The training set was composed of 11,308 text documents and the testing set was composed of 7,538 text documents.

 This covers both the Versions 1 and 2 of the program Programming Language: Python 3